Goals and Priorities

-The Women's Center at Northwestern is engaged in five interconnected work areas that advance gender equity and inclusion at Northwestern University.
+The Women's Center at Northwestern is engaged in five interconnected strategic priorities that advance gender equity and inclusion at Northwestern University.

 The women’s center is grounded by a Feminist leadership perspective (Tracy Barton) that suggests the elements particular to a feminist leadership orientation include a focus on interpersonal, institutional, and society level social justice concerns, a desire to bring marginalized voices to the center of the conversation, and a willingness to take risks as one strives to enact a transformational agenda.
-With this orientation in mind, the women’s center will continue to offer its expertise and serve as consultants to campus initiatives and policies to ensure campus women’s and other underrepresented groups’ experiences and well-being are at the center of the university’s priorities.
+Women's Center staff author feminist research and serve as policy experts on campus and in the community.
+The Women's Center will continue to serve as consultants to campus initiatives and policies to ensure campus women’s and other underrepresented groups’ experiences and well-being are at the center of the university’s priorities.

 Support and Advocacy